 With commission cuts and clients now being able to book on their own, selling airline tickets was no longer profitable for many travel agencies.
 The travel agency community was severely disrupted.
 Many agencies that didn’t adapt quickly enough had to close their doors.

 Quick side note: I should mention the travel agency community, while much smaller than in its glory days, seems to have found an equilibrium.
-The demand now for travel agencies is much lower than it was pre-internet but there are still plenty of opportunities.
+The demand now for travel agencies is much lower than it was pre-internet but there are still plenty of opportunities (more on why a travel agent career is full of opportunity).
 After many years of agency numbers declining, there is now a healthy balance of supply and demand.
 The industry has adapted and become more fragmented with the rise of home-based travel agents.

-The travel agency business model is becoming less dependent on vendor commissions.
+The travel agency business model is becoming less dependent on vendor commissions (more on how commissions work).
 Why the change?
 With lower profit margins, travel agencies are relatively unique in the world of big ticket items.
 Low profit margins are partially due to lower commissions but also because when a mistake is made, it can be very expensive for the agency.
 Moving away from being reliant on vendor commissions to being more reliant on service fees helps travel agencies pad the bottom line that was once cushioned by generous airline and vendor commissions.

 Along with the loss of airline commissions, travel agents face the challenge of many major cruise lines’ non-commissionable fees (NCFs).
 Yup, it’s self-describing.
 They’re miscellaneous fees that are not commissionable.
 The cruise sale may be $2000 but only $1400 of it is commissionable.

 Different sectors of the travel agency field make money in different ways.
 We’ve broken down the question of how do travel agents make money into 4 main types of travel agencies: corporate, leisure, custom, the big players.